Benefits And Eligibility Verification

 Back to Top

 Before a provider can be added to the MedCost Network, he or she must be credentialed and approved.
 MedCost requires that all providers meet our credentialing criteria during the initial and re-credentialing process, including the verification of active and approved licensure and accreditations.
 New applicants will be notified within ten (10) business days of completion of credentialing and approval by the MedCost Credentialing Committee.
 A provider is not considered a participant in the MedCost Network until the credentialing process is complete and a letter is sent to your practice indicating the provider’s effective date.
 Please note that MedCost does not assign retro-effective dates.

 Participating providers are re-credentialed every three (3) years.
-MedCost notifies providers by letter when re-credentialing is due; it is extremely important that the re-credentialing information is returned as soon as possible to avoid possible termination.
-Providers should consider themselves to be re-credentialed unless otherwise notified.
+Providers will be notified that re-credentialing is due or, if you utilize CAQH, your information will be obtained directly from the Universal Provider Datasource (UPD).
+It is extremely important that the re-credentialing information is returned as soon as possible to avoid possible termination from the network.
+Providers are considered to be re-credentialed unless otherwise notified.

 2. How can a provider obtain information about the status of a credentialing application?

 MedCost strives to complete applications within 30 days; per the NC Department of Insurance, MedCost has up to 60 days.
 Providers can obtain information about the status of their credentialing applications at any point during the credentialing or re-credentialing process by calling our Customer Service Contact Center at1-800-824-7406.
 For more information about credentialing or re-credentialing, please refer to the Provider Manual on our web site.

 3. Will MedCost make an effective date retroactive?

 MedCost cannot make an effective date retroactive.
 The effective date given is based on the date that the credentialing process is completed.
 Any claims submitted and processed prior to the effective date will be considered out-of-network.